shinyquagsire23/OpenJKDF2/CONTRIBUTING.md

 ### Placeholder variable/function names

 Variable names whose behavior/function are unclear should always be prefixed as `v[number]`.
 This allows contributors to easily find functions which need refactoring.
-Variable names which are unclear (ex: `int idk3;`) should be refactored to a clear name, or back to a `v[number]` designation.
+Variable names which are unclear (ex: `int idk3;`) should be refactored to a clear name, refactored away entirely, or refactored or back to a `v[number]` designation.

 Function names which are placeholders (ex: `sithThing_sub_4CD100`) or are unclear (`jkStrings_GetText2`) should be refactored to describe their function clearly.